How does this medication work? What will it do for me?

 Nifedipine belongs to the class of medications called calcium channel blockers.
 It is used to treat high blood pressure and angina (chest pain brought on by exercise or stress).
 It works to control blood pressure and reduce the number of angina attacks by relaxing blood vessels.
 The immediate-acting form of nifedipine is also used to treat coronary spasm, the sudden constriction of the coronary artery in the heart.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mustard-coloured, opaque, soft gelatin capsule, imprinted "5" contains nifedipine 5 mg.
+Each mustard-coloured, opaque, soft gelatin capsule, imprinted "5" contains 5 mg of nifedipine.

-Each mustard-coloured, opaque, soft gelatin capsule, imprinted "10" contains nifedipine 10 mg.
+Each mustard-coloured, opaque, soft gelatin capsule, imprinted "10" contains 10 mg of nifedipine.